azzamsa/dotfiles/_docs/install.md

 ## Current Machine

-- EndeavourOS + GNOME
+- Debian + GNOME

 ## Preparing The ISO image

-Go to the distro’s website and download the **LIVE ISO**, then copy it to your Ventoy USB stick.
+Go to the distro’s website and download the **GNOME-flavored LIVE ISO**, then copy it to your Ventoy USB stick.
+Make sure you grab the **LIVE ISO**, as the Calamares installer is only available there.

 Whenever possible, use the provided _torrent_ file to reduce load on the server.
 Wait until the copying process is **fully** finished.
 Otherwise, the file may end up corrupted.
 After that, verify the checksum: